Sage-Bionetworks/BridgeDocs/_articles/exporting_to_synapse.md

 Bridge exports your data to Synapse as tables.
 To find them, navigate to your Project in Synapse and click on the Tables tab.

-Bridge creates 3 different types of tables in your Project:
+Bridge creates 4 different types of tables in your Project:

 1. Health Data Summary Table, previously known as the appVersion table.
 This table contains a summary of all health data exported to Synapse.
 Each health data record is a single row in this table.
 This table is best used for statistics, reporting, and general health checks.
 2. Individual health data tables.
 Bridge creates a table for each revision of each schema.
 These tables contain the submitted health data.
 Each health data record is a single row in one of these tables.
+3. Default Health Data Record Table.
+This is used for health data records that do not correspond to any particular schema (or for records whose schemas could not be found).
+Each health data record is a single row in this table.
-3. Study status table.
+4. Study status table.
 Each export job (nightly or on-demand) appends a row to this table.
 This is used for advanced features not covered in this doc.

 ### Common Fields